 “I care about you.”

-In particular, most everyday people will not be supportive, or interested in hearing about your illness.
+Most everyday people will not understand, or be interested in, hearing about chronic illnesses.

-What I recommend in this situation is: Say true things, but don’t reveal much.
+In this situation, say true things, but don’t reveal much.
 For example, if someone asks how you’re feeling, and you aren’t feeling well:

 Them: “Hey!
 How are you?”

-You: “Hello!
+You: “Hi!
 Oh, I’m not feeling too great.
 How are you?”

 Them: “Oh, what’s wrong?”